biicode/docs/biicode/features/commands/core_commands.rst

 bii publish
 -----------

-When your are happy with the state, functionality and performance of your code, you can **publish your blocks and share them** with other users thanks to ``bii publish`` command.
-This way they will be able to reuse your code, including references to your blocks cells in their source files, and making use of the ``bii find`` command, explained in this section.

-The ``bii publish`` command must be invoked inside a **project** folder and has no parameters, but **will launch an assistant that will guide you** through the publishing process:
+The ``bii publish`` command is used to publish your code into biicode. it must be invoked inside a **project** folder and has no parameters, but **will launch an assistant that will guide you** through the publishing process:

 * In case your **project** contains multiple blocks under your ``blocks`` folder, it will ask you which of them (``user_name/block_name``) you wish to publish.
 * You must define a **tag** for the published code.
 Available options are: